sc0v0ne/LearnAI/swe/distributed.md

 We might be tempted to increase the number of partitions by lowering the value of the spark.sql.files.maxPartitionBytes parameter, but this choice can lead to the small file problem.

-There is a deterioration of I/O performance due to the operations performed by the file system (e.g. opening, closing, listing files), which is often amplified with a distributed file system like HDFS.
+There is a deterioration of I/O performance due to the operations performed by the file system (e.g. opening, closing, listing files) which is often amplified with a distributed file system like HDFS.

 Scheduling problems can also be observed if the number of partitions is too large.